No. 23 Buckeyes surge late to beat No. 19 Michigan 77-63

+The resurgence from Ohio State came after a 2-6 start in Big Ten play in 2020 and the announcement that guard D.J.
+Carton was leaving the team for mental health reasons.

+“Listen, we realize plenty of people wrote us off,” Ohio State coach Chris Holtmann said.
+“When we were 2-6 they made fun of us.
+We had people kind of making fun of us and, you know, putting all their sarcastic tweets out there.
+I got them all saved.
+All of them.”

-Ohio State swept the season series against rival Michigan, winning 61-58 in Ann Arbor on Feb.
-4, and reached 20 wins for the third straight season.
+The Buckeyes have won three straight, swept the season series against Michigan, winning 61-58 in Ann Arbor on Feb.
+4, and reached 20 wins for the third straight season and the 30th time in school history.

-Franz Wagner had 18 points and 10 rebounds for the Wolverines They lost their second straight after winning five in a row.
+Franz Wagner had 18 points and 10 rebounds for the Wolverines (18-11, 9-9), who lost their second straight after winning five in a row.

+The two teams have followed s similar pattern: a hot start, January doldrums and improved play down the stretch.

 Ohio State led 32-29 at the half behind Washington’s 12 points and 3-for-4 shooting from 3-point range.
 The Buckeyes did not allow Michigan an offensive rebound in the first half.